-Both the substance of the Accord's pledge-and-review approach and the process by which it was negotiated arguably undermine the importance of the United Nations, particularly the UNFCCC Secretariat, in future climate governance.
-The Accord was ultimately negotiated outside of the formal UNFCCC process, behind closed doors, with only a handful of countries present.
-For the most critical part of the negotiations, only the United States and the BASIC countries (Brazil, South Africa, India, and China) were in the room-and those five countries had not been authorized by any others to negotiate the Accord.62
+THE EMERGENCE OF A PLURALISTIC APPROACH TO CLIMATE GOVERNANCE process, behind closed doors, with only a handful of countries present.
+For the most critical part of the negotiations, only the United States and the BASIC countries (Brazil, South Africa, India, and China) were in the room-and those five countries had not been authorized by any others to negotiate the Accord.
+62